LucasJEstevez/CS3300-Semester-Project/README.md

     - If a user is trying to access the sell page without being logged in, it will re-direct to the login/register pages.
     - Users can login/register using a username and/or valid email and password (which is hashed with BCrypt).

-4. The user logo in the top right corner of each page will link to the necessary pages.<br>
+4. The user logo in the top right corner of each page will link to the Sign In and Register pages when not signed in; if logged-in, it will link to the user's Saved Cars and a Sign Out button.<br>
 5. Any user may navigate to the Buy page, where they can filter through a large list of cars using intuitive buttons that are reactive and filter as you press.
 They may save cars they are interested in if they log in or create an account.<br>
 6. Any user may navigate to the About page, which explains what the service is and why it exists; also includes links to more information on the service.<br>
 7. Any user may navigate to the Contact Us page, which has a link to our GitHub along with an email users may reach out to with questions<br>
 8. Any user may navigate to the Terms page, which details/links the licenses used by the service and by MarketCheck (to use their API)<br>
 9. Any user may navigate to the Register page, which allows users to create a 1-Stop Car Shop account as long as they provide a username, password, and valid email address.<br>
-10. Any user may navigate to the Sign In page, which allows users with existing 1-Stop Car Shop accounts to sign/log in and gain access to their saved cars and the ability to save cars in the first place<br>
+10. Any user may navigate to the Sign In page, which allows users with existing 1-Stop Car Shop accounts to sign/log in and gain access to their saved cars and the ability to save cars in the first place.
+Also links to Register page in case the user does not have an account.<br>
 11. Logged-in users may navigate to the Sell page, which allows users with accounts to input a car's information for it to become an available car on the Buy page of the site.<br>
 12. Logged-in users may navigate to the Saved Cars page (from the user drop-down button), which displays a list of cars the logged user's saved cars (which they saved from the Buy page)<br>